 The Maine Water Environment Association (MEWEA) is a nonprofit organization whose goals include: promoting education and communication within the wastewater treatment industry and to the general public; supporting a balanced view of environmental policies; and enhancing the image of wastewater personnel.

-In celebration of 2017 Maine Clean Water Week the Maine Water Environment Association is again sponsoring a poster competition for Maine students.
-Recent years have been a tremendous success and we have received over 500 posters which are judged for creativity, delivering a strong message, and connecting with the association’s mission.
+In celebration of 2021 Maine Clean Water Week the Maine Water Environment Association is again sponsoring a poster competition for Maine students.
+Recent years have been a tremendous success and we have received over 500 posters which are judged for creativity, delivering a strong message, and connecting with the Association’s mission.

 Grades 1-3, Grades 4-6, Grades 7-8, Grades 9-12

 In addition, the winning students’ schools will receive recognition.
 The winners will be honored at the Maine Water Environment Association 2021 Fall Convention, at the Maine State House, or at a school assembly.